gruntwork-io/terragrunt/docs/_docs/04_reference/lock-file-handling.md

 nav_title_link: /docs/
 ---

-## The short version: how to use lock files with Terragrunt
+## How to use lock files with Terragrunt

 To use [OpenTofu/Terraform lock files](https://opentofu.org/docs/language/files/dependency-lock/) with Terragrunt, you need to: